Last Updated on September 17, 2022 by Editorial Team

 - You have other animals in the house that they want to get to.

-- They are looking for a mate if it is an outside area
+- They are looking for a mate if it is an outside area.

 Behavior Modification for Dog Gate Training and Why Pushing them off Doesn’t Work

-If you are trying to get your dog not to jump on people, gates or fences, you may start to notice that just shoving them off isn’t working.
-That is because it is attention seeking behavior in many instances.
+If you are trying to get your dog not to jump on people, gates, or fences, you may start to notice that just shoving them off isn’t working.
+That is because it is attention-seeking behavior in many instances.

 Find Something for Him to Do Instead

-He is Trained to not Jump on People, Now What?
+He is Trained to not Jump on People.
+Now What?

 Once you have taught them that jumping on people has no desired effects, you can move on to gates you are trying to keep them from jumping over.
 Start with door training when you come home.

 Next you can move on to gate training your dog.
-When they see they are not getting a reaction from you when they jump people, they may associate that with not jumping gates.
+When dogs see they are not getting a reaction from you when they jump people, they may associate that with not jumping gates.
 If this isn’t happening right away, you can try other techniques.

 Practice Makes Perfect